 Effective local leadership and governance.

 The advantages of joining the Wardle Trust are outlined on the ‘benefits of joining’ page.
-We believe that sponsored status brings with it the additional support that comes from economies of scale, the sharing of resources, shared expertise and shared professional development.
+We believe that working within a partnership of schools brings with it the additional support that comes from economies of scale, the sharing of resources, shared expertise and shared professional development.

 The biggest change to the school is that it frees up time and enables the governors, school leadership and staff to focus exclusively upon the education of their children thereby maximising the opportunities for them to make good progress.